QASS/qass-tools-networking/docs/source/analyzer_ssh.rst

 Example 3.2: Access reader functionalities
 """"""""""""""""""""""""""""""""""""""""""
-Same result but now unscramlbled into the specific parts.
+Same result but now unscrambled into the specific parts.
 Could be an advantage for understanding programm mechanismen.

 .. code-block:: python
     :linenos: